 As a construction worker, you face countless on-the-job hazards that threaten your physical well-being.
-Some of these hazards present more of a threat than others.
+While as a construction worker, you must do your part to say alert and safe on the job, some of these hazards present more of a threat than others.
 The vast majority of today’s construction worker fatalities result from the same four elements, known as the industry’s “Fatal Four.”

 According to the U.S. Department of Labor’s Occupational Safety and Health Administration, construction industry deaths comprise more than a fifth of all work-related fatalities occurring on U.S. soil.
 Construction’s Fatal Four caused almost 60% of those construction worker fatalities, suggesting that industry employers must do more to eliminate associated risks.

 What are the four most common accidents in construction sites?
 Are these the major causes of construction worker deaths in America?